 The PS4 controller has an integrated speaker and some games utilize it quite a lot.
 We tested the average power consumption during Rainbow Six: The Division gameplay, and it added ~70mW on top of the active play consumption when the audio was used.

-As our final measurement, we connected the Lightbar back on the PS4 controller and checked out its’ consumption in different games (The Thief, NHL17, Battlefield, Dying Light).
+As our final measurement, we connected the Lightbar back to the PS4 controller and checked out its’ consumption in different games (The Thief, NHL17, Battlefield, Dying Light).
 The highest consumption level was 270mW when using an in-game flashlight in Dying Light.
 The typical average consumption was ~100mW.
 The lowest consumption was 7mW when the Lightbar brightness was forced to low in the Settings menu.
 It was interesting to note, that you can’t turn the Lightbar completely off.
 Also, some games seem to override the system setting for the Lightbar.

 In conclusion, it is quite clear that XBOX One controller is the winner in battery life.
 It has a bigger battery and lowers power consumption than its’ rival.
 On the other hand, the PS4 controller has more features.
 The best way to save power is to limit the use of vibra and set the Lightbar brightness to low.
 Typical usage times with original batteries and all features enabled are ~13h for XBOX One and ~7h for PS4.